-2003 Purchase Plan.
-In 2003, our stockholders approved the adoption of the Perma-Fix Environmental Services, Inc. 2003 Employee Stock Purchase Plan.
-The plan provides our eligible employees an opportunity to purchase our Common Stock through payroll deductions.
-The maximum number of shares issuable under the plan is 1,500,000.
+Our 2003 Employee Stock Purchase Plan provided our eligible employees an opportunity to become stockholders and purchase our Common Stock through payroll deductions.
+The maximum number of shares issuable under this plan was 1,500,000.
 The Plan authorized the purchase of shares two times per year, at an exercise price per share of 85% of the market price of our Common Stock on the offering date of the period or on the exercise date of the period, whichever is lower.
-Once employees become eligible to participate in the plan the discount is available to all employees.
-The first purchase period commenced July 1, 2004, which resulted in the issuance for the period ended December 31, 2004, of 31,287 shares purchased in February 2005, for proceeds of \$47,000.
+The first purchase period commenced July 1, 2004.
+The following table details the resulting employee stock purchase totals.